 - Recognise those pupils who can speak another language and use them as experts to support learning.

 - To support children who may have a narrow life experience by providing visual and other resources to broaden their understanding.

-- Year 4 undertake a geographically and culturally-based project to explore the Spanish speaking world.
+- Some year groups undertake geographically and culturally-based projects to explore the Spanish speaking world.

 The structure of the MFL curriculum is informed by both professional research and the context, needs and interests of the children.

 - Staff and children (from Year 1 – Year 6) participate in training, where experts cascade their knowledge through assemblies focusing on phonics, storytelling and cultural awareness.

 - Lesson plans are created by the subject leader and training is provided to other staff to allow them to deliver Spanish language lessons.

 - Early learning units take place in the summer of Year 2 to support the children’s transition into Year 3 and KS2.

 - Pupils interests (food, animals and places) have been incorporated into the curriculum.